We may earn money or products from the companies mentioned in this post.

 More people live in Wichita, Kansas than all of Iceland

 One of the most surprising facts about Iceland was just how desolate most of the country is.
-You will drive for miles and miles without seeing a town, a gas station, or any evidence of human life.
+If you drive across Iceland, you will drive for miles and miles without seeing a town, a gas station, or any evidence of human life.
 That’s because 80% of Iceland remains uninhabited.
 The population of Iceland is only about 340,000, and ⅔ of those people live in and around the Reykjavik metro area.
 The population has grown steadily over the last decade just as tourism has.
 But it still remains a relatively low-populated country.

 The Vikings did NOT name the island “Iceland” to keep others away as commonly believed